coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 rewriting constraints arising from a rewrite using ``iff``, ``impl`` or ``inverse impl`` through ``and``.

-Sub-relations are implemented in ``Classes.Morphisms`` and are a prime example of a mostly user-space extension of the algorithm.
+Subrelations are implemented in ``Classes.Morphisms`` and are a prime example of a mostly user-space extension of the algorithm.